pachterlab/gget/README.md

 Add this flag if `genes` are given as Ensembl gene IDs.

 `-csv` `--csv`
 Command-line only.
-Returns results in csv format.
+Returns results in CSV format.
-Jupyter Lab / Google Colab: Use `json=True` to return output in json format.
+Jupyter Lab / Google Colab: Use `json=True` to return output in JSON format.

 `plot`
 Jupyter Lab / Google Colab only. `plot=True` provides a graphical overview of the first 15 results (default: False).